- Madagascar - Bulletin de situation acridienne N. 29 - juillet 201621/09/2016

 Situation Update: The Sahel Crisis - 10 December 2013

-Tags: SAHEL, BURKINA FASO, NIGERIA, NIGER, CAMEROON, CHAD, SENEGAL, MALI, MAURITANIA, GAMBIA, WESTERN AFRICA, SITUATION UPDATE, CRISIS IN THE SAHEL, CROP LOSSES,
+Tags: SAHEL, BURKINA FASO, NIGERIA, NIGER, CAMEROON, CHAD, SENEGAL, MALI, MAURITANIA, GAMBIA, WESTERN AFRICA, CRISIS IN THE SAHEL, CROP LOSSES, SITUATION REPORT,

 - Despite the 2013 harvest in the Sahel being equivalent to the last five years average, preliminary figures indicate that at least 13 million people (excluding Nigeria) are still food insecure, due to limited access to food.
 The agricultural production of the poorest households is insufficient to restore their livelihoods and is expected to cover only their nutritional needs for the next two to three months.
 Thereafter they will depend entirely on markets.

 - Aggravating factors such as high food prices, population displacements and floods have further affected the livelihoods of vulnerable and food insecure households.